 - Bake for 10 minutes, then turn them over and bake for about another 10 minutes but keep an eye on them and take them out before if they start colouring too much.

 - Remove from the oven and let them cool on the tray.
 As they cool some will crisp up and some will stay soft and chewy.

 For the sauce

 - Cover the cashew nuts with boiling water from a kettle and leave to soak for 15 minutes.
 I recommend doing this even if you have a high powered blender because you will get a much silkier sauce.

 - Drain the cashews then add them and all of the other sauce ingredients to a blender.
 Blend until completely smooth.

 - Put a large pan of salted water on to boil.

-- Add just enough sauce to the pasta to just coat it.
-Add a few drop of the pasta water to make it looser and glossier if you need to.
+- Add the sauce to the spaghetti.
+Toss really well over a very low heat.
+The sauce will thicken quickly when added, so add some of the reserved hot, starchy pasta water to make it looser and glossier.
+About ¼ of a cup (60ml) is usually enough.
 Not too much though.
 You don't want a runny sauce.
 It needs to be clinging to the spaghetti not dripping off.

 - Serve immediately topped with the smoky carrot rashers.